codelingo/docs/docs/concepts/specs.md

 # Adding Specs

-There are four ways to add Specs to a codelingo.yaml file:
+There are four ways to add Specs to your project:

-1. The easiet is to use the codelingo dashboard:
+1. The easiest is to use the CodeLingo Dashboard:

-Just navigate to the [dashboard](https://www.codelingo.io/dashboard) and, assuming you already have at least one public repository on github, follow the tutorial.
+Navigate to the [Dashboard](https://www.codelingo.io/dashboard) and, assuming you already have at least one public repository on GitHub, follow the tutorial.

 2. The second is to import a bundle of Specs by writing directly to a codelingo.yaml file in one of your repositories: